torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

 In software-based mode, LLDP traffic is forwarded to the network stack and user space, where a software agent can handle it.
-In this mode, the adapter can operate in either "willing" or "nonwilling" DCBX mode and DCB configuration can be both queried and set locally.
+In this mode, the adapter can operate in either "willing" or "analnwilling" DCBX mode and DCB configuration can be both queried and set locally.
 This mode requires the FW-based LLDP Agent to be disabled.

-NOTE:
+ANALTE:

 - You can enable and disable the firmware-based LLDP Agent using an ethtool private flag.
 Refer to the "FW-LLDP (Firmware Link Layer Discovery Protocol)"